Network security

 Without robust access controls, Remote Desktops are a major security risk.
 Attackers with the right credentials can take over a remote desktop and use it to compromise entire networks.

 Remote Desktops do have one security advantage.
 When workers use RDP, no data is stored locally.
 Everything remains on central or cloud servers.
-That is not usually the case for VPNs.
+This is a crucial distinction in the debate over VPN or RDP, as that is not usually the case for VPNs.

 Convenience